-Should we wait for inspiration to arrive before we decide to do work that matters most to us?
+Should we wait for inspiration to arrive before we do work that matters most to us?

-Actually, I decided to wait for inspiration to start this article but unfortunately, I was waiting for a long time.
+Actually, I waited for inspiration to start this article but unfortunately, I was waiting for a long time.

 Allowing ourselves to receive inspiration can be valuable because it can: